josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 The first part is all about preparation setting, starting sector and character.

-"Truths" are facts (or at least, wide spread believes) about the universe the story is going to take place.
+"Truths" are facts (or at least, wide spread believes) about the universe the story is going to take place in.
 My truths are chosen as follows (note that the text of the truths is copy&pasted from the game rules and shared under [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license], they are created by Shawn Tomkin)

 ### Cataclysm